 Biography research projects can engage your entire class.
 Just use the Goldilocks principle.
 In other words, the process shouldn’t be too easy or too hard.
 Instead, it should be just right.
 Take a peek at this simple 1-2-3 method of differentiation.

-Ms. Sneed Plans Biography Research
+Ms. Sneed Plans a Biography Research Project

-“Since it’s Black History Month, why don’t we focus on African Americans,” he replied.
+“Since it’s Black History Month, why don’t we focus on African Americans?” he replied.

 Page #1 – Basic Biography Research